-The mastering version has a number of changes compared to the regular SLAM!:
+The mastering version has a number of changes compared to the regular SLAM!

-1) There are no mic preamps or instrument inputs.
-Instead the tube sections are paralleled for lower noise and distortion.

-2) All pots are replaced with rotary switches for detented resettability and easier cal.

-3) The mastering version has a true hard-wire bypass function, which is not possible on the regular version with mic preamps, etc. What was the Left Bypass, becomes the full Bypass (in stereo and hardwired).
-No separate L & R bypass buttons.

-4) The right BYPASS button becomes the Limiter Bypass (tubes & transformers still active)

-5) There are dedicated unbalanced transformerless inputs on the mastering version.
-What was the Phantom Power switch on the back now selects XLR or 1/4" inputs.

-6) The OPTO limiter now has 5 ratios, which may put it into the compressor/limiter category.
-The lower ratios may be better suited for complex mixes.

-7) The FET limiter has 5 modes (these last two features replace the INPUT selector).
+- 1) There are no mic preamps or instrument inputs.
+Instead the tube sections are paralleled for lower noise and distortion. - 2) All pots are replaced with rotary switches for detented resettability and easier cal. - 3) The mastering version has a true hard-wire bypass function, which is not possible on the regular version with mic preamps, etc. What was the Left Bypass, becomes the full Bypass (in stereo and hardwired).
+No separate L & R bypass buttons. - 4) The right BYPASS button becomes either the DAC select if the Digital Converter Option is installed or Limiter Bypass (tubes & transformers still active) - 5) There are dedicated unbalanced transformerless inputs on the mastering version.
+What was the Phantom Power switch on the back now selects XLR or 1/4" inputs. - 6) The OPTO limiter now has 5 ratios, which may put it into the compressor/ limiter category.
+The lower ratios may be better suited for complex mixes. - 7) The FET limiter has 5 modes (these last two features replace the INPUT selector). - 8) We calibrate/build the digital option for +14dBu =DFS rather than +16 dBu.